-On 4 June 2011 Londinium gave the World Première of Perpetual Light: Requiem for an Unscorched Earth, by Jessica Curry, conducted by Andrew Griffiths at the Old Vic Tunnels: 'a dark, tormented piece, punctuated by moments of brightness...that radiated hope, the emotional thread that tied the whole piece together.
+Londinium has been praised for its performances of contemporary repertoire.
+On 4th June 2011 Londinium gave the world premiere of Perpetual Light: Requiem for an Unscorched Earth, by Jessica Curry, conducted by Andrew Griffiths at the Old Vic Tunnels: 'a dark, tormented piece, punctuated by moments of brightness...that radiated hope, the emotional thread that tied the whole piece together.
 From start to finish, Londinium perfectly captured this delicate emotion...'
 (Kay Kempin Bachtrack).